Risk Factors Dashboard

 If we are unable to attract, train and retain highly qualified personnel, the quality of our services may decline, and we may not successfully execute our growth strategies.
 Our success depends in large part upon our ability to continue to attract, train, motivate and retain highly skilled and experienced employees, including technical personnel.
 The loss of personnel or our inability to hire or retain sufficient personnel at competitive rates of compensation could impair our ability to secure and complete customer engagements and could harm our business.

 We are exposed to various possible claims and hazards relating to our business, and our insurance may not fully protect us.
 Although we maintain modest theft, casualty, liability and property insurance coverage, along with worker’s compensation and related insurance, we cannot assure that we will not incur uninsured liabilities and losses as a result of the conduct of our business.
-Although we maintain modest theft, casualty, liability, cyber and property insurance coverage, along with worker’s compensation and related insurance, we cannot assure that we will not incur uninsured liabilities and losses as a result of the conduct of our business.
 In particular, we may incur liability if one or more of our other products are deemed to have caused a personal injury.
 Should uninsured losses occur, they would have a material adverse effect on our operating results, financial condition, and business performance.

 Cyber-attacks or other breaches of information technology security could adversely impact on our business and operations.